52nd (Lowland) Infantry Division: Operations

 A 3.7-inch mountain howitzer of the 1st Mountain Artillery Regiment, Royal Artillery, attached to 52nd Division, on exercise at Trawsfynydd in Wales, sometime in 1942.
 The gun crew are wearing weatherproof anoraks, mountaineering breeches and woollen stockings.

 The division would never be used in either of the roles it had trained for, and was transferred to Belgium via sea landing in Ostend.
 The 157th Infantry Brigade landed first at the end of the first week of October and the rest of the division arrived over the course of the following fortnight.
 On 15 October, the 157th Brigade was, temporarily, attached to the 3rd Canadian Infantry Division and relieved the Canadian units in the bridgehead over the Leopold Canal.
 At first the Scots of 52nd Division and the Canadians did not see eye to eye, with a cultural clash of untidy and 'undisciplined' Canadians against 'spit and polish' Scots.
 On taking over some Canadian positions in mid-October, Scottish officers commented: "No one in Scotland would ask a pig to lie in the houses (recently vacated by the Canadians) on the south side of the canal."
 However, both sides soon came to recognise that high fighting capability could be engendered in both approaches.

 Men of 'C' Company of the 4th Battalion, King's Own Scottish Borderers, move up to attack a pillbox, the Netherlands, 11 December 1944.

 From 23 October until December, the 52nd (Lowland) Division was assigned to the First Canadian Army, serving first under II Canadian Corps and then the British I Corps.
 The division's first operation would be to aid in opening the vital Belgian port of Antwerp, in the Battle of the Scheldt.
 Ironically, the first operation of the division would not be in mountainous terrain or being deployed by air, but fighting below sea level on the flooded polders around the Scheldt Estuary of Belgium and the Netherlands.
 Operation Vitality and Operation Infatuate were aimed at capturing South Beveland and the island of Walcheren to open the mouth of the Scheldt Estuary.
 This would enable the Allies to use the port of Antwerp as a supply entrepôt for the troops in North-West Europe.
 It was in this vital operation that the 52nd Division was to fight its first battle with brilliant success that earned them high praise.
 During the battle, the division was given command "of all the military operations" on Walcheren.
 This included command of the 4th Commando Brigade, after it had landed on the island, and No. 4 Commando during the assault on Flushing.
-Following the battle the division would remain on Walcheren until November, when it was relieved by the 4th Canadian Armoured Division.
+Following the battle the division remained on Walcheren until November, when it was relieved by the 4th Canadian Armoured Division.